 Biological Anthropology is a large subfield of Anthropology that studies the mechanisms of biological evolution, genetic inheritance, primatology, and adaptations to local ecologies and cultures.
 The Biological Anthropology minor concentrates on human/animal biology and behavioral science.

-The interdisciplinary minor in Biological Anthropology requires foundation courses in Biology and Cultural Anthropology.
-The minor is intended to complement a major in another discipline.
-A total of 20 credit hours fulfills the minor.
+The interdisciplinary minor in Biological Anthropology requires foundation courses in Biology and Anthropology Biology and Anthropology.
+The minor is intended to complement a major in another discipline A total of 20 credit hours fulfills the minor.
 The required courses give students a solid grounding in all areas of biological anthropology.
 The majority of upper level courses concentrate on genetics, behavior, and evolution.

 Required Courses (8 credit hours)